ColumPaget/almanac/README.md

 author: Colum Paget (colums.projects@gmail.com)
 licence: GPLv3

-Almanac is a calendar app that can download events from google calendars, meetup.com calendars, rss feeds with xCal extensions and iCal/ics feeds.
+Almanac is a calendar app that can store events in a local calendar, and display them as a simple list of events.
+It can download events from google calendars, meetup.com calendars, rss feeds with xCal extensions and iCal/ics feeds, and display these or add them to the local calendar.
 It can also insert events into a google calendar.
+It can output events in a number of formats, including csv, ical and 'sgical' which is the file format of Sanjay Ghemawat's 'ical' application.

 To use almanac you will need to have the following installed: